seanox/xml-micro-exchange-php/manual/README.md

 The focus should be on a public, volatile and short-term data exchange for (static) web applications and IoT.

 -- Just exchange data without a own server landscape.
+-- Just exchange data without knowing and managing all clients.

 ## Installation